-I am researching cooperative control strategies for teams of mobile agents.
-Some of my current research has focused on formation control strategies, in particular, we consider the problem of formation control when only a subset of the agents know the desired formation size.
+We consider the problem of formation control of a team of mobile agents when only a subset of the agents know the desired size scaling of the formation.
 The remaining agents implement a cooperative control law using only local interagent position information such that the agents converge to the desired formation scaled by the desired size.
 The control laws that we design require only knowledge of relative displacement to neighboring agents, i.e. no communication among the agents.
-A subset of leader agents choose a desired scaling for the formation, and then all the agents move to a scaling of the desired formation.
 By allowing the size of the formation to change, the group can dynamically adapt to changes in the environment such as unforeseen obstacles, adapt to changes in group objectives, or respond to threats.

-We consider agents acting noncooperatively in a networked, dynamic game setting and seek to design appropriate costs, mechanisms, or incentives to close the gap between what is possible with cooperative (i.e. team) control, and what happens in the noncooperative environment.
-We are currently investigating methods for designing quadratic costs imposed by a Stackelberg leader for linear dynamic games to ensure that a controller chosen by the leader (perhaps the optimal team controller) is a Nash Equilibrium of the resulting linear-quadratic game.
-We pose the problem as a convex optimization problem, and focus on pricing schemes that require the leader to only have knowledge of agents' inputs and not the system state.
-We further consider objectives such as costs that result in zero net profit for the leader and costs that rely only on local controls as defined by an interaction graph on the agents.
-We demonstrate our approach theoretically in the setting of energy management in buildings, and future work will investigate methods for applying our approach to a building on the UC Berkeley campus.
+We consider agents acting noncooperatively in a networked, dynamic game setting and seek to design appropriate incentives to close the gap between what is possible with cooperative control, and what happens in the noncooperative environment.
+We pose the problem as a convex optimization problem and demonstrate our approach theoretically in the setting of energy management in buildings, and future work will investigate methods for applying our approach to a building on the UC Berkeley campus.

 The purpose of this course project is to predict the votes of US Supreme Court justices using oral argument transcripts.
 By analyzing the Justices' comments and questions posed to each arguing party, we are able to provide predictions as to how the justices will vote.
 See the project webpage here.

-This past summer, I worked at NASA's Jet Propulsion Lab in Pasadena, CA. I researched primitive body navigation focusing on state estimation techniques for landing spacecraft on primitive bodies such as comets and asteroids.
+During Summer 2012, I worked at NASA's Jet Propulsion Lab in Pasadena, CA. I researched primitive body navigation focusing on state estimation techniques for landing spacecraft on primitive bodies such as comets and asteroids.
 Primitive bodies pose unique challenges for guidance, navigation and control as they are often irregularly shaped, have irregular gravitational fields, and can outgas, introducing severe disturbances.
 Additionally, in contrast to larger astronomical bodies that are well-studied, useful information such as landmark features, exact positioning, and inertial data are largely unknown.
-I investigated methods for state estimation that can incorporate data from a variety of sensors and is robust to outliers to allow sample return missions from these small bodies.
+I investigated methods for state estimation that incorporates data from a variety of sensors and is robust to outliers to allow sample return missions from these small bodies.